-City of Santa Fe Water Division P.O.
-Box 909, Santa Fe, NM, 87504 report is provided annually and contains information on the quality of water obtained throughout the calendar year or most recent monitoring period.
-In 2021, the City's drinking water met all U.S. Environmental Protection Agency (EPA) and State drinking water quality limits.
+The City of Santa Fe's Water Division (the City) is pleased to provide the 2022 Water Quality Report for Water System NM3505126.
+A safe and dependable water supply is vital to our community and is the primary mission of the City.
+This report is provided annually and contains information on the quality of water obtained throughout the calendar year or most recent monitoring period.
+In 2022 the City's drinking water met all U.S. Environmental Protection Agency (EPA) and State drinking water quality limits.
 The report contains additional details about where your water comes from, what it contains, and how it compares to standards set by federal and state regulatory agencies.
-It also provides educational information the Santa Fe River where it is stored in the McClure and Nichols
+It also provides educational information on contaminants which may be of a concern.